 If you are a frontier worker, i.e. you live in the South and work in the North, you are entitled to free NHS health care including maternity care.
 Please note when you take the baby home from the hospital he or she is not entitled to NHS health care, instead they will be covered by the Irish health system.

-If you work in the South and live in the North you are entitled to NHS health care which is residency based.
+If you work in the South and live in the North you are also entitled to NHS health care.

 - BorderPeople - Maternity FAQ